emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 	<figcaption>We can't stop here.
 This is bat country.</figcaption>
 </figure>

-For weeks I was so afraid of losing something.
-It felt like everything.
-But I didn't even know that I was afraid of losing something I no longer even had.
-It instantly reframed everything and I was suddenly not in the midst of an existential crisis because my marriage was ending.
+For weeks I was so afraid of losing *something*.
+It felt like **everything**.
+But I didn't even know that *I was afraid of losing something I no longer even had.* It instantly reframed **everything** and I was suddenly not in the midst of an existential crisis because my marriage was ending!
 All that mattered to me at that point was that we were family for the rest of our lives, and that I needed to figure out what kind of family I wanted that to be as quickly as possible, because I had a lot of work to do.

 There may have been several epiphanies that day.
 Among them, I came to terms with probably never having a Great Love like Liz again.
 It just seemed so impossible to consider ever letting anyone back into my heart like that again.
 If I had my one chance at a Great Love and I blew it, that would be a valuable lesson to not take things for granted.

 # Mercifully Shattered

-I was calm, and at peace.
-Yet, I had been shattered.
-Completely shattered into a million pieces, and it was the most terrible thing that ever happened, but it was also the best thing that ever happened.
-It would be what allowed me to someday soon feel the best I've ever felt and be the best I've ever been.
-I had built a dense impenetrable shell around me that couldn't be removed, and the only way to escape from it was to smash it all to pieces to be rebuilt with gold. [^kintsugi]
+Finally, I was calm, and at peace.
+I had been shattered.
+Shattered into a million pieces; and it was the most terrible thing that ever happened to me, but it was also the best thing that ever happened to me.
+It would be what allowed me to someday soon be the best I've ever been.
+I had built a dense, impenetrable shell around me that couldn't be removed, and the only way to escape from it was to smash it all to pieces so that it could be rebuilt with gold. [^kintsugi]

 <figure>
 	<a href="/assets/images/kintsugi-square-l.jpg" class="fancybox" rel="gallery">